Michael A. Elliott

 Michael A. Elliott is an American scholar of English literature and academic administrator.
-He became 20th president of Amherst College on August 1, 2022.
+He became the 20th president of Amherst College on August 1, 2022.

 Education and career

-Elliott received his B.A. from Amherst College in 1992 and Ph.D. from Columbia University in 1998 with distinction in English and comparative literature.
+Elliott received his B.A. from Amherst College in 1992 and his Ph.D. from Columbia University in 1998 with distinction in English and comparative literature.

+Emory University

-Elliott joined the Emory University faculty in 1998, upon graduating from Columbia.
+Elliott joined the Emory University faculty in 1998.
 He held a number of administrative posts since joining Emory: he was senior associate dean for faculty (2009–2014), followed by executive associate dean (2014–2015), and interim dean (2016–2017).
 From 2017 to 2022, he was dean of the Emory College of Arts and Sciences.
 As dean of Emory College, Elliott led initiatives aimed at diversifying the college faculty and student body and increasing funding for undergraduate research and professional development.
 He also ran the largest fundraising campaign in Emory College and university history.

-Elliott also served as Charles Howard Candler Professor of English at Emory.